Health / Wellbeing

-It's been 13 years since the last time a new medication was approved in Australia for endometriosis, but yesterday a new drug called Ryeqo was given the green light by an Australian drug regulator to be used for the condition.
+It's been 13 years since the last time a new medication was approved in Australia for endometriosis but, last year, a new drug called Ryeqo was given the green light by an Australian drug regulator to be used for the condition.

 The chief executive of Endometriosis Australia, Maree Davenport told The Guardian, “This new drug is an is another tool to enable women with endometriosis to manage their pain, and while it might not suit everybody, for many from culturally and linguistically diverse backgrounds, this drug means that the taboo issues relating to going on contraceptives to manage endometriosis pain is alleviated.”